In need of a great drugstore shampoo for oily hair? Look no more!

 Overall, I’m a fan and I love the idea of a plastic-free world, which this brand boasts of.
 And it takes much less water to rinse off since it’s not dense like other shampoos and gets the work done without being too much for the hair.
 It’s safe to say it is one of the best eco-friendly drugstore shampoos for oily hair.

 They say the best clarifying shampoos should be clear because whatever it is used to make them milky could make the hair greasier and should be avoided.
 I guess Neutrogena listened!

-No, it is not a voluminous shampoo but when your hair is not pulled down by oil, it naturally bounces more.
-The best way to use it is to use it before your normal shampoo once a week for your daily shampoo to work even better.
+No, it is not a voluminous shampoo, but when your hair is not pulled down by oil, it naturally bounces more.
+The best way to use it is to use it before your regular shampoo once a week for your daily shampoo to work even better.

-But only downside to this wonderful shampoo is that it has sodium laureth sulfate as one of its ingredients.
-But the positive light is that sulfates can really help get rid of oil, and you don’t have to use it quite often.
+But the only downside to this wonderful shampoo is that it has sodium Laureth sulfate as one of its ingredients.
+But the positive light is that sulfates can really help get rid of oil, and you don’t have to use them quite often.

-I say you HAVE TO give it a try if you are really struggling.
+I say you HAVE TO give it a try if you are really struggling with really oily hair.
 This shampoo treatment is amazing and worth every single cent!

 6. L’Oreal Paris Elvive Extraordinary Shampoo

 Clay is known to absorb excess oil and keep the area fresh and clean.
 And Loreal’s elvive shampoo is made up of 3 different kinds of refined clay that wash away dirt and oil like magic in order to keep the roots fresh and hair ends hydrated for up to 48 hours.
 It also contains salicylic acid that helps to remove all the residue from other hair styling and care products.